This green curry chicken dish is one of my favorite things to cook on a weeknight. It comes together so fast and it is packed with vegetables!

 To get the full flavor of the dish, make sure to use full-fat coconut milk.
 It adds a sweet fragrance and taste, and it will balance out the flavor of the curry paste.
 If you are in the mood for spice, add 2 or 3 sliced Thai chilis (also known as bird’s eye chili) at the same time as the chicken.
 The chilis will add a bright spice to the dish!

 Want to try making your own green curry paste from scratch?
-Try this recipe for Thai Green Curry with Chicken!
+Try the one in this recipe for Thai Green Curry with Chicken!

 If Thai basil is difficult to find, you can use sweet basil instead.